benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 **Features:**

 * Email adresses are invisible to website visitors (no spam)
-* Adds Editor Button to add or modify links to a contact form
+* Adds Editor Button to the admin area where links to a contact form can be added or modified
 * Contact form links can by styled by CSS
+* Translation to German

 **Links:**